- Notify the family Doctor (if not already done so)

 - Register the Death at the registrar’s office.

 - Complete Form BD8 (if appropriate) when you register and send it to the Job centre Plus or Social Security office.

-- Find the Will, this may be kept at home, in a bank or at a solicitors.
+- Find the Will; this may be kept at home, in a bank or at a solicitor.

 What happens if there isn’t a Will?